-- Note 1: SA3 will be asked to verify whether the preferred solution alternative is acceptable from security point of view. - Note 2: It should be defined in MSC/SGSN what is the level of trust that MSC/SGSN can apply for the privacy setting result sent by GMLC/PPR, also when GMLC is in another country.
-This can be done using result handling routines 1 and 2, as described above. - Note 3: GMLC includes in the privacy request to The PPR an indication eould not identify whether the Location request is call/session related or not.
+- Note 1: It is for further study could PPR be outside the core network, e.g. in the UE, but there may be some limitations in such an approach. - Note 2: SA3 will be asked to verify whether the preferred solution alternative is acceptable from security point of view - Note 23: It should be verified if the defined in MSC/SGSN what is the level of trust that MSC/SGSN can-apply for trust the privacy setting result sent by GMLC/PPR, also when GMLC is in another country.
+This can be done using result handling routines 1 and 2, as described above. - Note 3: The PPR could not identify whether the Location request is call/session related.
 It is FFS how the call/session related LCS information should be related to the privacy check result received from the PPR. - Note 4: In case of deferred MT-LR it is FFS if the MSC should ask via the GMLC to ask the PPR to make the privacy check again, because the subscriber may have changed the LCS privacy information during the time when the target mobile was not available.

-Figure 7.1.24; General information flow for the architectural alternative with the PPR attached to GMLC
+Figure 7.1.1; General information flow for the architectural alternative with the PPR attached to GMLC